Austin-J-B/PyTomCat/README.md

 # TomCat VI

-TomCat VI is the Campus Cat Coalition’s Discord automation suite.
-The bot keeps feeding operations on schedule, documents dues and donations, runs computer vision lookups, and provides a “memory” of everything that happens in the server through rich log files.
-The codebase embraces a router-first architecture with small, composable handlers so every feature stays easy to reason about.
+TomCat is the Campus Cat Coalition’s Discord automation.
+The bot checks feeding, documents dues and finances, runs computer vision tasks, and keeps large amounts of data stored and organized for each of the campus cats.
+The codebase is built around our 'Intent_router' to give some amount of intelligence.

 ---